sarahidriss/stoneham-zoning/README.md

 ## About

 Built by Stoneham resident Sarah Idriss.
 Not an official Town of Stoneham resource.
+This is a first version, and will be updated and improved with town feedback.

 If you are a Stoneham resident looking for more information about bylaw changes, not covered by this tool, please see this draft of bylaw updates: https://www.stoneham-ma.gov/DocumentCenter/View/11692/Stoneham_ZoningBylaw_20260129